 through evidenced-based research is supported not only by our scale, but also our breadth:

-- We care for many of Canada’s most complex and challenging cancer patients.
+- We care for many patients in Canada with the most complex and challenging cancers.
 We have the expertise to treat the 200+ types of cancer, including the rarest forms of the disease such as eye cancer.
 We provide consultations to other cancer clinicians across the country and beyond.

 - Because we support the full spectrum of cancer research, we are uniquely equipped with the world-class expertise to effectively test combinations of treatment therapies.